-For this exhibition of works from the Arts Center’s collection, Catherine J. Morris, the Sackler Family Curator for Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, has chosen works that highlight Mary Nohl as a prolific artist in many media.
-The selections showcase Nohl as a creative individual with an identity beyond that of an outlier in her community.
+For this exhibition of works from the Arts Center’s collection, Catherine J. Morris, the Sackler Family Curator for Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, chose works that highlighted Mary Nohl as a prolific artist in many media.
+The selections showcased Nohl as a creative individual with an identity beyond that of an outlier in her community.

 Catherine J. Morris is the Sackler Family Curator for Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, with an emphasis in using feminism in art as a methodology, and working to assert histories that complicate singular narratives.